Special Operations Executive (SOE) Codes

 Mule, BE, Apr/May 1942: Free French recruit, to organize transport and sabotage in Anvers.

-Musjid, BE, Sep/Oct 1941: contact organizations in east and west Flanders, creation of reception and sabotage organizations, organizer Aboretum, to be dispatched.
+Musjid, BE, Sep/Oct 1941: contact organizations in the east and west Flanders, creation of reception and sabotage organizations, organizer Aboretum, to be dispatched.

 Newsagent, BE, May 1943: with W/T operator Vampire, to organize reception committees and sabotage groups in Anvers and Limburg.